Whitechapel murders: Double event: Elizabeth Stride and Catherine Eddowes

 Elizabeth Stride, 44, lived in a lodging-house at 32 Flower and Dean Street.

-On Sunday 30 September, the body of prostitute Elizabeth Stride was discovered at about 1 am in Dutfield's Yard, inside the gateway of 40 Berner Street (since renamed Henriques Street), Whitechapel.
+On Sunday 30 September, the body of Elizabeth Stride, another prostitute, was discovered at about 1 am in Dutfield's Yard, inside the gateway of 40 Berner Street (since renamed Henriques Street), Whitechapel.
 She was lying in a pool of blood with her throat cut from left to right.
 She had been killed just minutes before, and her body was otherwise unmutilated.
 It is possible that the murderer was disturbed before he could commit any mutilation of the body by someone entering the yard, perhaps Louis Diemschutz, who discovered the body.
 Some commentators on the case conclude that Stride's murder was unconnected to the others on the basis that the body was unmutilated, that it was the only murder to occur south of Whitechapel Road, and that the blade used might have been shorter and of a different design.
 Most experts consider the similarities in the case distinctive enough to connect Stride's murder with at least two of the earlier ones, as well as that of Catherine Eddowes on the same night.

 Catherine Eddowes, 46, lived with partner John Kelly in a lodging-house at 55 Flower and Dean Street.

 At 1:45 am, Catherine Eddowes's mutilated body was found by PC Edward Watkins at the south-west corner of Mitre Square, in the City of London, about 12 minutes walk from Berner Street.
 She had been killed less than 10 minutes earlier by a slash to the throat from left to right with a sharp, pointed knife at least 6 in long.
 Her face and abdomen were mutilated, and her intestines were drawn out over the right shoulder with a detached length between her torso and left arm.
 Her left kidney and most of her uterus were removed.
 The Eddowes inquest was opened on 4 October by Samuel F. Langham, coroner for the City of London.
 The examining pathologist, Dr Frederick Gordon Brown, believed the perpetrator "had considerable knowledge of the position of the organs" and from the position of the wounds on the body he could tell that the murderer had knelt to the right of the body, and worked alone.
 The first doctor at the scene, local surgeon George William Sequeira, disputed that the killer possessed anatomical skill or sought particular organs.
 His view was shared by City medical officer William Sedgwick Saunders, who was also present at the autopsy.
 Because of this murder's location, the City of London Police under Detective Inspector James McWilliam were brought into the enquiry.